ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 * It does not contain expected results for test cases: the unittest file which utilizes Semblance will need to supply those
 * Refactoring, refactoring, refactoring.
 I look at this code and shake my head.
 Everwhere there is opportunity to clean the code up!

+# There is a lot of work yet to be done here
 ### What it will eventually do

 * It will eventually look cleaner and more clearly patterned